 With that sort of background, whatever brought you in the way of the dance music / EDM community?
 Seems like quite a 180

 I was really in awe of electronic music the first time I heard Oxygene 7-13, from Jean-Michel Jarre.
 The melodies hooked me big time and really talked to me back then.
 But I was still too young to really understand what it was all about.
 That is, until I attended my first electronic concert and discovered Vitalic & The Toxic Avengers.
-I felt that being able to function as a one man band, (and playing such melodic, dark and powerful music) caused my passion for electronic music to hit me, hard.
+I felt that being able to function as a one man band, playing such melodic, dark and powerful music.
 It hit me so hard, in fact, I knew what would be my next move as a musician.

 Onto Titanomachy - What struck me first was the delight of hearing someone actually play synths… with their freaking hands!
 As if it were an instrument or something which required you to think out what you were doing in advance.
 Is this ghastly-level-of-non-2020-behavior something you foresee being unique to this EP, or will you be exploring your electronic music in this somewhat more ‘manual’ fashion?

 I’m not considering my approach to rendering electronic music as revolutionary.
 I’m just inspired by what I saw, experienced and my vision of being a live musician and producer.
 I kinda need to play and feel the instrument to be able to hear and understand the hook.